 Macquarie Data Centres is currently in partnership with ResetData, an industry leader in Submer immersion cooling technology.
 Submer tech not only brings heat dissipation and efficiency to Data Centre cooling, but it reduces the physical footprint of IT equipment by up to 90%.

 Running a data centre with the help of AI and IoT can also make data centres ‘greener’, helping them find the best setting in real time.
 Using statistical algorithms and predictive analytics, AI and IoT tools can help manage temperature, ventilation and other environmental factors.

-IoT technologies such as, LitBit, can also diagnose problems within the data centre including water leaks and cooling issues.
+IoT technologies can also diagnose problems within the data centre including water leaks and cooling issues.